-Aloo Gobi is a simple and tasty vegetarian Indian curry with potatoes (aloo), cauliflower (gobhi), and a mix of Indian spices such as turmeric and cumin.
+Aloo Gobi is a simple vegetarian Indian dish with potatoes (aloo), cauliflower (gobi), and a mix of turmeric and cumin.

 There's something comforting about a warm, spicy, and flavor-packed bowl of Indian curry.

-This aloo gobi recipe is the essence of Indian home cooking (in this case Northern-Indian, Punjab cooking).
+This aloo gobi recipe is the essence of Indian home cooking (in this case, Northern India, Punjab, and up to Pakistan), where simple ingredients combine to create a nourishing and satisfying dish.

 There are countless variations of Aloo Gobi, from dry to gravy, from homecooked to restaurant-style aloo gobi masala.